dhatwake2019/day2/gettingdata/readme.md

 It will ask you to name the request - call it ChronAm

 Below, it will ask you to select a place to save things.
 Click ‘+ Create Collection,’ type ChronAm, then click on the checkmark on the right.
-Then click on ‘Save the ChronAm’ on the bottom.
+Then click on ‘Save to ChronAm’ on the bottom.

 This should bring you to a new screen with a space to develop a request URL and a space to see the response.

 With Postman, you can enter the base URL and then add keys and values to see what kinds of responses you can get.
 We can just do a shortcut and paste our already-developed URL into the ‘Enter Request URL’ space: https://chroniclingamerica.loc.gov/search/pages/results/?state=North+Carolina&dateFilterType=yearRange&date1=1929&date2=1939&proxtext=tenant+farmer&proxdistance=5

-Click on ‘Params’ to the right, and you’ll see that it has broken down the request to show the sets of keys and values.
-Click ‘Send’ and see what happens.
+Look at the ‘Query Params’ on the bottom, and you’ll see that it has broken down the request to show the sets of keys and values. **Click ‘Send’ and see what happens.**

 We just got an HTML page back.
 All it’s doing is showing us the HTML of the page we were just looking at.
 We need to add a different key/value to make it more useful for us:
 Key: format	value: json